makeworld-the-better-one/fmrl/spec.md

 If the user clicks some sort of manual update or "refresh" button, that SHOULD update: the statuses of the accounts the user follows, the user's status, and the following list of the user.

+### `uri` field

+Clients SHOULD NOT automatically make a request to the URI in the `uri` field of a user's status, to prevent tracking of users.

+Clients SHOULD hand the URI off to the user's OS when the user clicks it, so the default application can open it correctly.
+Web browser, mail client, torrent client, etc.

 ## Server Behavior